JimLynx/fundpin/README.md

 #### Existing Features

-- Fully responsive website across all popular devices, using Bootstrap Grid and custom media queries.
+- Fully responsive website across all popular devices, using Bootstrap Grid and custom media queries
-- Vivid and emotive images in interative carousels to elicit a positive response.
+- Vivid and emotive images in interative carousels to elicit a positive response
-- Intuitive and responsive Navigation menu.
+- Intuitive and responsive Navigation menu
-- About section on Home page to read company details and donation policies.
+- About section on Home page to read company details and donation policies
-- Search function with filtering.
+- Search function with filtering
-- Project detail pages.
+- Project detail pages
+- Blog detail pages
 - Login page with form
 - Login with Social Media options
-- Profile/account page.
+- Profile/account page
 - Checkout page
-- Footer element with quick links, social media icon links and company contact details.
+- Footer element with quick links, social media icon links and Subscribe to newsletter.
 - Newsletter Subscription link from footer.
-- Project management page for adding, updating and deleting projects.
+- Ability for Superuser to add, update and delete projects.
-- Blog management page for adding, updating and deleting blog entries.
+- Ability for Superuser to add, update and delete blog entries.
-- Loyalty app to earn PINS in profiles

-##### Stretch Goals

 #### Future Features to Implement